 Can I sleep in my bed after bed bug treatment?
 Yes

 Beginning to treat bed bugs is exciting.
 It is a promise that it is possible to have a normal life again, which means sleeping in your bed.
 It is recommended you wash your sheets to get rid of any bed bug shed skins or droppings, but again not necessary where they are dead.
-Some customers like buying bed bug proof mattress covers to ease their minds, but are not always required.
+Some customers like buying bed bug proof mattress cover to ease their minds, but are not always required.

 Can bedbugs survive after heat treatment?

-Effective heat treatments destroy each of the 5 bed bug instars and all of the eggs once the 120 minimum heat temperature is reached and maintained for 4 hours.
+Effective heat treatments destroy each of the bed bug life cycle stages and all of the eggs once the 120 minimum heat temperature is reached and maintained for 4 hours.
 During each Mantis Heat Treatment time is spent by our pest professionals in your home making sure that every part of your home is getting up to temperature.
 We maintain the temperature between 120-135 degrees for a minimum of 4 hours.
 During this 4 hour period we are constantly turning furniture, beds, and directing of our fans to make sure that our high tech “THERMAL REMEDIATION” Electric Heat is getting into every crack and crevice of your home to ensure that every BED BUG and EGG dies.
 What is great about the Mantis Heat treatment is that we typically do our Heat Treatments for less than what most companies charge for their cheaper chemical treatments!
 Also, we are the only company in Kansas City that offers financing for our services which makes bed bug services affordable to everyone.

 How long may I return home after the bed bug treatment?